 - Quality: ReGain’s counselors are all licensed and certified.

-- Consult the way you want: Video, phone, text, email messaging – the choice is yours.
+- Consult the way you want: Video, phone, text, email messaging – the choice is yours (any device with a web browser).

 - Device flexibility: use any device you want in order to send messages in any of those formats.